Woman Asks Ted Cruz to Prove He Has Human DNA

 “Will you pledge to submit to a DNA test to prove that you’re human?” she asks, to which Cruz responds: “Well, m’am, thank you for that, and one of the great things about our democratic system is we can treat each other with respect and civility.”

-Here’s the thing: He didn’t explicitly say “yes.”
+Here’s the thing: He didn’t explicitly say he is a human.